saltedlolly/digibyte-seeder/README.md

 You can use the included seedstartup.sh script to automatically startup your DigiByte Seeder when your system boots.

-Edit the script to include your server URLs and IP address:
+Edit the script to add your DigiByte Seeder credentials:

 $ ```nano ~/digibyte-seeder/seedstart.sh```